-The Wentworth Institute of Technology Police Department consists of 27 full time personnel reporting to the Associate VP of Public Safety/Chief of Police.
-The Wentworth Police Department is located on the first floor of a residence hall located at 610 Huntington Avenue.
+The Wentworth Institute of Technology Police Department consists of 25 full-time personnel who report to the Associate VP of Public Safety/Chief of Police.

-There are 21 sworn police officers who provide twenty-four-hour emergency police and medical response to the students, faculty, staff, and visitors at the University.
-All police officers are armed.
-The Department hierarchy is the Chief, 1 Lieutenant, 5 Sergeants, an Investigation Unit with 1 Detective Sergeant and 1 Detective, and 12 Patrol Officers.
+Fifteen sworn police officers provide twenty-four-hour emergency police and medical response to the University's students, faculty, staff, and visitors.
+All police officers are armed with a firearm.
+The Department hierarchy is the Chief, Deputy, four Sergeants, an Investigation Unit with one Detective Sergeant and one Detective, and seven Patrol Officers.